ICoTA Europe Announcement - Update on SPE ICoTA European Well Intervention Conference

 The safety of our members, sponsors and all event attendees is of paramount importance to us.
 With this in mind we are continuing to monitor the current situation and act on government advice accordingly.
 We are however aware that it’s important to still provide the well intervention community with opportunities to learn and share knowledge.
-We have provided an update on our forthcoming events here.Learn more ⟶
+We have provided our latest update here which relates to the SPE ICoTA European Well Intervention Conference.Learn more ⟶

 Join the ICoTA Europe Chapter⟶